difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 <img src="01_Introduction_to_R_files/figure-html/unnamed-chunk-45-3.png" width="672" />

 Plenty of other packages introduce other ggplots for you to use.
-My personal favorite is ```cowplot```, written by [Claus O. Wilke](http://wilkelab.org/), it provides some really interesting new extensions to ggplot, and sets the default theme to something that generally looks better than ggplot's defaults.
+My personal favorite is ```cowplot```.
+Written by [Claus O. Wilke](http://wilkelab.org/), it provides some really interesting new extensions to ggplot, and sets the default theme to something that generally looks better than ggplot's defaults.
 If we install it now:

 ```
 install.packages("cowplot")